ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 #### 1.3 Generate GitHub Personal Access Token

 The GitHub Pages Publish task requires a GitHub Personal Access Token to access the GitHub Pages repository.
-So login to GitHub and follow these steps to create one.
+Create one using these steps.

 - Browse to https://github.com/settings/tokens/new.
 - Enter your password if requested.